What's New in PowerShell Core 6.0

 - the OS platform (

-If you want to opt-out of this telemetry, simply delete
+If you want to opt-out of this telemetry, simply create

 POWERSHELL_TELEMETRY_OPTOUT environment variable with one of the following values: